brucou/-rxcc-state/README.md

 frameworks)
   - it must be possible to add a concurrency and/or communication mechanism on top of the current design
+  - it must be possible to integrate smoothly into React, Angular and your popular framework
 - complete encapsulation of the state of the state transducer
 - no effects performed by the machine
 - parallel and sequential composability of transducers